joshrotenberg/adrs/book/src/commands/new.md

   <TITLE>...
 Title of the new Architectural Decision Record

 Options:
-  -s, --superceded <SUPERCEDED>  A reference to a previous decision to supercede with this new one -l, --link <LINK>              Link the new Architectural Decision to a previous Architectural Decision Record -h, --help                     Print help
+  -s, --superseded <SUPERSEDED>  A reference to a previous decision to supersede with this new one -l, --link <LINK>              Link the new Architectural Decision to a previous Architectural Decision Record -T, --template <TEMPLATE>      Use a custom template when generating the new Architectural Decision Record.
+Relative paths are resolved with respect to the directory specified in `.adr-dir` [env: ADRS_TEMPLATE_DIR=] [default: templates/template.md]
+  -h, --help                     Print help
   -V, --version                  Print version
 ```